Draeken/articles/project/role-splitter/design.md

 ### Settings
   - preset management (rename, view, archive)
   - day division ? may be unecessary - chunk edit is available on chunk focus: number of chunk per day, time span, for each day of the week.
 Preset system (save as preset, load preset, manual edit);
+  But how to add a chunk in this setting? when tapping on a empty space?
+FAB? focus on day -> easy control for deleting/editing or adding - but focus on day & focus on chunk may add too many focusable elements on screen

 ## Role Manager
 ### Composed of